 We had never seen any good examples of a multiple-personas map and we were really itching to hear about at least one use case.
 So we did what we should have - reached out to our community.
 Wish we'd done it earlier!
-It turned out such a fantastic source of inspiration, that we decided to let the world know.
+It turned into such a fantastic source of inspiration that we decided to let the world know.

 So, after talking to our user community we identified two colliding cases when introducing additional personas on the same journey map is actually a great idea.

 Case 1: comparing more or less similar journeys